Long-Term Capital Management: Downturn

 The value of $1,000 invested in LTCM, the Dow Jones Industrial Average and invested monthly in U.S. Treasuries at constant maturity.

 Riskier investments starting in 1997

 LTCM's profit percentage for 1996 was 40%.
-However, for 1997, it was "only" 17%, which was actually right at average for hedge funds.
-A big reason was that other companies were by now following LTCM's example; greater competition left fewer arbitrage opportunities for LTCM themselves.
+However, for 1997, profits dropped to 17%, which was similar to other hedge funds.
+A key reason for the drop in profits was that other financial companies had begun mimicking LTCM's strategies, and the resulting increase in competition left fewer arbitrage opportunities for LTCM themselves.

-As a result, LTCM began investing in emerging-market debt and foreign currencies.
-Some of the major partners, particularly Myron Scholes, had their doubts about these new investments.
+As a result, LTCM began a new concept for them of investing in emerging market debt and foreign currencies.
+Some of their major partners, particularly Myron Scholes, had their doubts about these new investments.
 For example, when LTCM took a major position in the Norwegian krone, Scholes warned that they had no "informational advantage" in this area.

-In June 1998 – which was before the Russian financial crisis – LTCM posted a 10% loss, which was their biggest monthly loss to date.
+In June 1998 – before the Russian financial crisis – LTCM posted a 10% loss, which was their biggest monthly loss to date.